mariosar/ansible-initial-server-setup/README.md

 ### Instructions:

 1. Enter your server IP addresses in inventory files based on environment (staging / production).
-2. Edit group_vars/all/vars and enter your desired SUDO_USER and modify the SSH port or keep it the same.
+2. Edit group_vars/all/vars and enter your desired SUDO_USER and modify the SSH port (or keep standard port).
 3. Create ansible vault in group_vars/staging/vault and group_vars/production/vault.
-Each vault should contain values based on environment in YAML:
+Each vault should contain values for that environment in YAML.
+The values you need to include are:
-  - vault_root_password
+  - vault_root_password (the new root password)
-  - vault_sudo_password
+  - vault_sudo_password (the desired sudo password for your sudo user)
-  - vault_sha512_secret_salt
+  - vault_sha512_secret_salt (a hashing salt to encrypt the passwords)

-See [ansible-vault](https://docs.ansible.com/ansible/latest/user_guide/playbooks_vault.html) if you're not sure how to create the vault.
+See [ansible-vault](https://docs.ansible.com/ansible/latest/user_guide/playbooks_vault.html) if you're not sure how to create the vaults.

 ### Running your playbook: